The pVACview user interface has four sections:

 Selected Variant detail information

-Transcript sets for a selected variant in the main aggregate report table, where all transcripts in the set code for the same set of neoantigen candidates
+Transcript sets for a selected variant in the main aggregate report table, where all transcripts in the set code for the same set of neoantigen candidates.
+The transcript set that includes the best transcript is highlighted in green and selected by default.

 Reference proteome match details for the selected variant (if reference protome similarity feature was originally run)